SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/picture-in-picture/picture-in-picture.md

 Pillarbox provides two modes of integration for Picture in Picture:

 - **Basic integration**, which enables Picture in Picture automatically when the application is sent to the background.
-- **Advanced integration**, which in addition allows the user to navigate your application while playing content with Picture in Picture.
+- **Advanced integration**, which also allows the user to navigate your application while playing content with Picture in Picture.
 This requires the addition of a dedicated button with which Picture in Picture can be started interactively.

 No matter the integration mode you choose you must configure your app properly so that it can support Picture in Picture.